On the non-abelian Hodge locus I

 As in Theorem \ref{main1}, we have a principal $J$-bundle $\bP\to \fD_0$ with $J=\PGL(N+1)$ corresponding to changes of basis of $H^0(Z,nL)$.
 Over $\bP$, we have a principal $J'$-bundle $\bP'\to \bP$ consisting of the space of all rigidifying data for the tuple $(F^\bullet_i, \nabla_i)\vert_Z$ of filtered flat vector bundles, as above.
-We also have a flat, algebraic connection $\nabla_Z$ on $F^0_Z$.
+We also have an algebraic connection $\nabla_i\vert_Z$ on $F^0_i\vert_Z$.
 So there is a holomorphic classifying map $\bP'\to \cH_{\rm Data}$, which is $J'$- and $J$-equivariant for the actions on the source and target.
-The remainder of the argument of Lemma \ref{orbit-mero} (which easily generalizes to a sequence of principal bundles) to conclude that $\fD_0$ is Moishezon. \end{proof}
+We may now apply the argument of Lemma \ref{orbit-mero} (which easily generalizes to a sequence of principal bundles) to conclude that $\fD_0$ is Moishezon. \end{proof}